dimitriye98/cmpe180b/database_test.md

 ### Filtering
 - Test case: find all products with "Classic" in its name
   - Expected: products with "Classic" in its name
+  - Result: Table with all products that contain "Classic"
 ``` SQL
 select *
 from Products